View analysis results from Visual Studio extension

 Filter by severity by selecting one or more of the severities when you open the search bar filter.

-Users can configure the Snyk extension using the Project settings.
+Users can configure the Snyk extension using the Solution settings in the Options.

 For Projects using Git repositories or when you specify a reference folder, Snyk can filter the displayed issues to show only issues introduced in the working branch.